 DC Animated Movies: A Love Letter

-Most comic book fans will agree that the MCU (Marvel Cinematic Universe), recently completing its ten year epic arc, starting with 2008’s Iron Man and culminating with Avengers Endgame (2019), has set a precedence in superhero movie making that will colour everything to come, on the flip side the DCEU (DC Extended Universe) has been a bit of a disaster, culminating with the disgraceful Justice League (2017), with fans still demanding a Snyder cut, as he was replaced with Joss Whedon after the tragic death of his daughter.
-This smacks of desperation, like Zack Snyder is somehow the saviour of the DCEU, have the public already forgot what he did with Batman VS Superman: Dawn of Justice (2016) or Sucker Punch (2011)!
-Well I haven’t.
-The end result is the same, to the casual fan, DC is so far behind Marvel, it is just embarrassing now, but something major has been overlooked; the DC Universe Animated Original Movie.
+Most comic book fans will agree that the MCU (Marvel Cinematic Universe), recently completing its ten year epic arc, has set a precedence in superhero movie making that will colour everything to come.
+On the flip side the DCEU (DC Extended Universe) has been a bit of a disaster, culminating with the disgraceful Justice League (2017).
+To the casual fan, DC is so far behind Marvel, it is just embarrassing now, but something major has been overlooked; the DC Universe Animated Original Movie.
 Warner Bros. animation has been producing these 70 minute animated pieces, since 2007 and release roughly two a year.
-Some are based on classic DC story arcs, while others are original stories, and while not every one of the thirty six films are earth shattering, a significant number are emotional, exciting and character driven, in a way Marvel could only dream of and really encapsulate what makes comic book stories so appealing in the first place.
+Some are based on classic DC story arcs, while others are original stories, and while not every one of the thirty six films are earth shattering, a significant number are emotional, exciting and character driven, in a way Marvel could only dream of.
+Some of these mini masterpieces really encapsulate what makes comic book stories so appealing in the first place.

 Naturally, despite the quality of these stories, the reason the animated movies haven’t captured audiences imaginations, like the live action Marvel Universe, is due to animation being less heralded in the west.
-Despite the popularity of Manga Video in the late 80’s and early 90’s and the appreciation of Miyazaki’s whimsical tales, animation is either largely seen as kids entertainment or a niche market, particularly in the UK and US.
-This is why DC are judged on their live action films above all else, and there is clearly a lot they can learn from the creative teams at Warner Bros. animation, who to be fair are at an advantage because superheroes in particular lend themselves to animation, the special effects are seamless because they match the rest of the characters and scenery, you are less tied to budgetary concerns and most importantly your aesthetics can match the comic art - for example making Batman’s eyes white.
+Despite the popularity of Manga Video in the late '80s and early '90s, and the appreciation of Miyazaki’s whimsical tales, animation is either largely seen as kids entertainment or a niche market.
+This is why DC are judged on their live action films above all else, and there is clearly a lot they can learn from the creative teams at Warner Bros. animation.
+They do have an advantage however, because superheroes lend themselves to animation, the special effects are seamless because they match the rest of the characters and scenery, you are less tied to budgetary concerns and most importantly your aesthetics can match the comic art - for example making Batman’s eyes white.
 However there is no excuse for poor writing and badly developed characters in Superhero films, I have highlighted just some of the powerful moments from the animated canon, moments that stay with you, just as much as any live action drama, and unfortunately such moments are absent from the likes of Justice League, Wonder Woman (2017) and Birds of Prey (2020), even though there is entertainment to be had from these films, there is no excuse not to make us feel, which is what we should demand from these stories, just as much as the explosions.
 But even if DC don’t manage to emulate the prowess they have shown in their animated division, don’t overlook these fascinating, encapsulating and moving features, and if you haven’t seen any, you’re in for a hell of a treat.